jamesatighe/AVD-BICEP/README.md

 for full information on how this was created.

 The **AVD-Dev-Variables.xlsx** file with full listing of the Static and Selectable Variables used for deployment.
 This is due to change dependant on deployment.
+This still needs amending.